Urigo/Ionic2CLI-Meteor-WhatsApp/.tortilla/manuals/views/step2.md

 [}]: #

-Now that the models are up and set, we can use apply it to the `ChatsPage`:
+Now that the models are up and set, we can apply them to the `ChatsPage`:

 < insert missing diffStep 2.10 here >